-Generational curses is topic that’s often swept under the rug and not talked about.
+Generational curses is a topic that’s often swept under the rug and not talked about.
 After this interview I began wondering about the things I inherited from my blood line and I called my Uncle to talk about it.
-My Uncle broke down some of the things that had been passed down to each generation and it helped me to understand my family more.
+My Uncle broke down some of the things that had been passed down to each generation that it helped me to understand my family a little bit more.
 I also brought this topic up to my Dad and he commented, “just because it is in your bloodline does not mean you have to welcome it.”
-That was an interesting thought as I never thought I had a choice in the matter.
+That was an interesting perspective as I never thought I had a choice in the matter.
 After reading this book I further learned what my Dad meant.

 Main Idea of Book

 At the start of the book, London defined generational inheritances as “hand me downs”.
 In other words, some of the mental and physical baggage we battle were given to us, yet we are faced with handling it.
-London pointed also pointed out that some people have not even acknowledged inheritances which in my opinion can be dangerous.
-Having solace in the fact that some of your battles are not yours can help an individual better understand what you are up against.
+London also pointed out that some people have not even acknowledged these inheritances which in my opinion can be dangerous.
+Having solace in the fact that some of your battles are not yours but inherited can help you better understand what you are up against.

 In the first chapter she further defined generational curses and how they start.
 She presented an example of how they are implemented by providing the example of the Willie Lynch letter .
 As disturbing as it was to read, I was able to detect so many behaviors and curses that has been culturally passed down from generation to generation.
 No matter the race, we have culturally inherited things that may have left an everlasting stain in our family.
 These cultural ‘hand-me-downs” have caused stains that have or are currently mentally and physically affecting us.